MRAC-IAAC/OSTR/readme.md

 A basic explanation of the logic of the code and how it works can be found in this [blogpost](http://www.iaacblog.com/programs/drawing-bot-hardware-ii-seminar/) under "Python Script".

 **_Note_**
 The current Python script does not work properly yet, meaning that the robot does not draw the contours properly.
-We were not able to fully develop the code in the time frame we had so any notes or advice is welcome.
-We will continue to work on it and update this repo in our free time.
+We were not able to fully develop the code in the time frame we had so any notes or advice are welcome.
+We will continue to work on it and update this repo during our free time.

 -------------------------------